Bernard-Thompson/Java/Spring/locationweb/README.md

-# Location based crud application
+# Location based c.r.u.d. application

-This is a crud application using the spring framwork that takes and displays location based information.
+This is a c.r.u.d. application using the spring framwork that takes and displays location based information.

 # During this project I Learned